Michigan school shooting suspect to pursue insanity defense

 SOUTHFIELD, Mich.
-(AP) — Attorneys say a teenager charged with killing four students at Michigan high school will pursue an insanity defense.
+(AP) — A teenager charged with killing four students at Michigan high school will pursue an insanity defense, his lawyers said in a notice filed Thursday as he, his parents and school officials faced a new lawsuit over the attack at Oxford High School that killed four students.

-A notice was filed Thursday, according to a summary of case filings available online.

 “We're sad and heartbroken — our lives forever changed,” William Myre said at a news conference.
 “Our family will never be the same.
 We're not doing good.
 All we do is walk around the house and think about Tate.”

 The lawsuit, which seeks at least $25,000, names Oxford High School's dean of students, two counselors and three teachers as defendants.
-The shooting suspect and his parents also are named as defendants.
+Crumbley and his parents also are named as defendants.

 The Associated Press sent an email Thursday morning seeking comment from the school district.